Recreation and Leisure Services

 The Recreation and Leisure Services courses are based on a curriculum that reflects the current recreational focus on wellness and culture.
 As such, you gain strong leadership skills to:

 - Create and establish dynamic and diverse programming that appeals to all age groups

 - Prepare budgets

 - Recruit, train, assign and evaluate teams of volunteers

-In addition to classroom learning, the Recreation and Leisure Services program will allow you to apply your skills to the real world through the province’s most extensive supervised field placement program.
-You will complete 880 hours of supervised field practicum, which will allow for development of critical practical skills through integration of classroom learning into real life situations.
+In addition to classroom learning, the Recreation and Leisure Services program allows you to apply your skills to the real world through the province's most extensive supervised field placement program.
+You complete 880 hours of supervised field practicum, which helps to develop critical practical skills through integration of classroom learning into real life situations.

 As a leisure service professional, you will be a front-line practitioner in direct contact with program participants.
-Unicef Canada in their 2013 report, Stuck in the Middle suggest that children today may be the first generation to have a shorter lifespan than their parents.
-The Centre for Active Healthy Kids, Sick Kids suggest that 75% of obese children grow up to be obese adults.
+Unicef Canada, in it 2013 report, Stuck in the Middle, suggests that children today may be the first generation to have a shorter lifespan than their parents.
+The Centre for Active Healthy Kids, Sick Kids suggest that 75 percent of obese children grow up to be obese adults.
 In addition, with Statistics Canada reporting that only 15 percent of Canadian adults are getting the recommended amount of exercise, you will help to implement the changes Canadians need to live healthy active lives.

 |Course Code||Course Title||Location|

 |GNED-179||Mastering the Moment: An Introduction to Mindfulness and Meditation||Progress Campus|

 |RECL-103||Keys to Success in Recreation and Leisure Services||Progress Campus|